aesawy83-ai/FMP-Group-2/README.md

 This repository presents the **Detect stage** of an AI-enabled façade inspection workflow developed for the **Final Master Project (FMP)**.

-The project uses a **YOLO11-based multi-class object detection pipeline** trained in **Google Colab** using a **Roboflow-managed dataset** to automatically identify visible façade defects from inspection imagery.
+The project uses a **YOLO11-based multi-class object detection pipeline** trained in **Google Colab** using a **Roboflow-managed public dataset** to automatically identify visible façade defects from inspection imagery.

 The system currently detects: